-‘Lit up the room’: 10th grader killed in south Charlotte crash, CMS confirms

-A 10th grade student died in a crash over the weekend, Charlotte-Mecklenburg Schools confirmed.
+Family spending teen’s ‘remaining days’ by her side after crash

+Loved ones and friends are surrounding Ella Lukse, a 10th grade student at Providence High School after she suffered life-threatening injuries in a south Charlotte crash.

+Ella’s father told Channel 9 through text that his daughter was such a wonderful person and that they are spending the remaining days with her at Levine.

 Speeding is believed to have led to the wreck, the Charlotte-Mecklenburg Police Department said.

 Investigators said two cars were involved in the crash, which happened just before 9 p.m.
 Sunday on Raintree Lane at Rounding Run Road.
 Officers found a 2006 Jeep Grand Cherokee that had flipped and a 2019 Volkswagen Jetta with serious damage.

-Note: Editor’s note: After earlier versions of this story were published, Ella Lukse’s family and friends shared that her injuries are serious.
-However they remain by her side at the hospital and say they are sharing her “final days” together.